connecticutCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Make you an offer, which can include reduced charges and fines.

 To accept the offer, you may receive an email you can respond to or accept on the CIB website.
-A plea of no contest may be entered, and you need not appear in court.
+No contest plea may be entered, and you need not appear in court.
 If you reject the offer, your ticket may be transferred to court, and you may receive a notice informing you of your court date by mail.

 Failure to either pay the amount due or send in the Not Guilty plea before the answer date may result in your case being transferred to court, and this renders you subject to additional fines, a license suspension (DMV may be notified), and possible arrest.
 If your license is suspended, you may need to pay a substantial fee to have it reinstated.